yonitjio/n2-doc/content/60-tutorials/30-trigger/_index.md

 +++

 ## Prerequisites
-- The N2 Core modules, N2 Trigger modules and the N2 Messaging module must be installed.
+- The N2 Core modules, N2 Trigger module and the N2 Messaging module must be installed.
 - Complete the [Simple Workflow](../20-simple) tutorial.
 - Contact module is installed.